 Cladograms are the most important tool used by evolutionary biologists because they document and organize existing knowledge about the properties of species and higher-order taxa.
 By invoking monophyly to systematize the 3.5 billion year history of life on Earth, they (a) enable evidence-based inference and (b) provide a conceptual framework for basic and applied biology.

 A number of researchers have recently been calling for the inclusion of tree thinking in biology curricula from middle school through the undergraduate years.
 Tree thinking is the ability to understand and reason with evolutionary relationships depicted in cladograms (phylogenetic trees).
 The power of tree thinking is that the resulting classification scheme -- for example that alligators are more closely related to birds than to lizards because of their shared MRCA -- reflects current understanding of the history of life on Earth (i.e., the evolutionary relationships among taxa).
 Thus, inferences based on this classification scheme are likely to be more informative and to have greater practical value than inferences based on other criteria.
-For example, inferring which antivenin to use to counteract the bite of a venomous king brown snake based on its close evolutionary relationship to the red-bellied black snake is more likely to lead to a successful outcome (survival!) than basing the choice of antivenin on the king brown snake's similar coloration to the western brown snake.
+For example, inferring which antivenin to use to counteract the bite of a venomous king brown snake based on its close evolutionary relationship to the red-bellied black snake is more likely to lead to a successful outcome (survival!) than basing the choice of antivenin on the king brown snake's similar appearance to the western brown snake.

-Summary of our Research
+Summary of Our Research

 Overview.
 Our research on tree thinking falls into three broad categories: (a) Influences of diagram design on interpretations of evolutionary relationships, (b) assessing and improving students' tree-thinking skills, and (c) effects of prior knowledge about taxonomic relationships on tree thinking.
 Studies in the first group have a primarily cognitive psychological basis, with strong implications for education.
 Studies in the second group are rooted in science education while being informed by cognitive psychology.
 Studies in the third group reflect a more even mix of psychological and educational foundations.
 All studies are informed by expert knowledge of evolutionary biology.
 We have used a variety of different kinds of tasks, including those that require diagram comprehension, translation from one diagram format to another, and inference.
 Our measures of performance include accuracy, types of errors made, written explanations (evidence cited) in support of one's responses, and patterns of eye movements.